Dorcatz123/Project-US-States-Game/README.txt

 **Description:

 This is a mini project using python programming language to create a US states guessing game.
 This game is similar to a standard guessing game where you are shown an image and you win if you guess the image correctly else you fail!.
-Here the image that is being used is the map of the United states of America.
+Here the image is the map of the United states of America.
 The goal is to guess all the 50 states correctly.

 **Gameplay: